csswizardry/csswizardry.github.com/_posts/2017-01-09-a-new-year-a-new-focus.md

 ## The State of Web Performance

-I feel like we have a problem: as technologies improve, tools are becoming more costly; as connectivity becomes more ubiquitous; pages are growing heavier; and as more and more people are coming online, the web is getting slower.
+I feel like we have a problem: as technologies improve, tools are becoming more costly; as connectivity becomes more ubiquitous, pages are growing heavier; and as more and more people are coming online, the web is getting slower.
 It’s like there are two workstreams flowing in opposite directions.